 In all of our work, Greenaction educates, supports and empowers communities so they have the knowledge, skills and confidence to protect themselves and to be part of the broader movement for health and environmental justice.
-Communities lead the way and we work to support them in gaining the skills needed to protect health and achieve environmental justice.
+Communities lead the way and we work to support them in gaining the skills needed to protect health and achieve environmental and climate justice.

 Environmental Justice Leadership Academies

 Our Leadership Academies are designed to capacitate our participants, particularly our youth, to take action and continue on-going work in their community beyond the academy.
-We held discussions to find ways to design this years academy to have a greater reach beyond the students and hopefully lay the grounds down to growing our work into a youth-led campaign to address pesticide drift, one of the most pressing environmental injustice issues in Gonzales.
+We held discussions to find ways to design this years academy to have a greater reach beyond the students and hopefully lay the grounds down to growing our work into a youth-led campaign to address pesticide drift, one of the most pressing environmental injustice issues in the Salinas Valley.
 Pictured here are our students on their trip to UC Santa Cruz where they spent the day learning about alternative solutions to the environmental injustices that are present in farmworker communities.

 Salinas Valley Environmental Justice Youth Leadership Academy